Chemistry professors ask a lot of themselves in order to give back to their students high-impact learning.

-Dr. Jared R. Mays joined the Augustana faculty in 2009 and teaches courses in General Chemistry, Survey of Organic and Biochemistry, Organic Chemistry, and Biochemistry/Medicinal Chemistry.
-He received his bachelors degree in chemistry and biochemistry from Gustavus Adolphus College.
-His doctoral work in pharmaceutical sciences was completed at The University of Wisconsin where he worked toward the development of prodrug histone deacetylase inhibitors under the direction of Scott R. Rajski.
-He completed a postdoctoral appointment with Brian S. J. Blagg in the Department of Medicinal Chemistry at the University of Kansas working on C-terminal Hsp90 inhibitors.
-His multidisciplinary research program at Augustana bridges the boundaries between chemistry and biology and is focused on the medicinal chemistry of glucosinolates and isothiocyanates, anticancer natural products found in broccoli.
+Dr. Jared R. Mays joined the Augustana faculty in 2009 and is the department’s biochemist.
+He received his Bachelor of Science with majors in chemistry and biochemistry from Gustavus Adolphus College, his Ph.D. in pharmaceutical sciences from the University of Wisconsin, and completed postdoctoral work in medicinal chemistry at the University of Kansas.
+As a synthetic medicinal chemist, he has established a multidisciplinary research program at Augustana which bridges the boundaries between chemistry and biology and is focused on the medicinal chemistry of glucosinolates and isothiocyanates, anticancer natural products found in broccoli.

 Marlys Vant Hul '94

-Marlys has worked at Augustana for more than twenty-five years.
-She and her two daughters are Augie grads.
-Marlys is also the Science Day Coordinator, and this event brings about 300 high school junior and senior students to Augie every fall for a day of hands-on science experiences.
-Marlys thoroughly enjoy the students; it is a privilege to be surrounded by the very best college students and watch them grow throughout their four years at Augie.
-Marlys loves to shop, garden, and read.
-She also loves to spend time with her grandchildren and especially likes watching their sporting events.
+Marlys has worked at Augustana University for over twenty-five years.
+She and her two daughters are Augustana alumni and she and her husband have a granddaughter attending Augustana University.
+Marlys is also the Science Day coordinator, which brings about 300 high school juniors and seniors to campus every fall for a day of hands-on science experiences.
+Marlys thoroughly enjoys being surrounded by the very best students and watching the students grow and change throughout their time at Augustana.
+Marlys enjoys shopping, gardening, walking and reading.